Kaihua-Chen/cog-nvs/README.md

 - Download and use our provided test-time finetuned checkpoints
 - Perform your own test-time finetuning (following instructions in later sections) and run inference afterward

-Example using a provided test-time finetuned checkpoint:
+Example using a test-time finetuned checkpoint:

 ```bash
 python demo.py \